xinjiav2/portblog/index.md

 <br>
-Our game idea is a platformer RPG and takes on the role of Arrav LaJolla and Ruhann Balsa. <br>
+Our game idea is a platformer RPG and has the  of Arrav LaJolla and Ruhann Balsa. <br>
+Arrav is the main character and Ruhann is the secondary character. <br>
+We would have a collision action command in order to tell if Arrav hits Ruhann <br>
+If Arrav hits Ruhann, Arrav instantly dies, and the game ends in a loss. <br>
+If possible, we would also use the collision action command to add projectiles into the game, and if Arrav hits Ruhann with a projectile then this would result in either Ruhann losing health or Ruhann being slowed down or hit off the platform he currently is on.

 We have sprites of Arrav and Ruhann

 # Arrav LaJolla